AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-microsoft-teams-connector.md

 # Record a session

 The API used for recording a session is a protected API.
 To access the API, you must request access from Microsoft.
-For more information, see this&nbsp; [document](https://docs.microsoft.com/en-us/graph/teams-protected-apis).
+For more information, see this  [document](https://docs.microsoft.com/en-us/graph/teams-protected-apis).

 In the document,

-*“To request access to these protected APIs, complete the following&nbsp; [request form](https://aka.ms/teamsgraph/requestaccess).
+*“To request access to these protected APIs, complete the following  [request form](https://aka.ms/teamsgraph/requestaccess).
 We review access requests every Wednesday and deploy approvals every Friday, except during major holiday weeks in the U.S. Submissions during those weeks will be processed the following non-holiday week.
 To verify whether your request has been approved, test your application access on the next applicable Monday.”*

 For learners, the recording URL is displayed on the VC course overview page.

 After 30 minutes of completing a course, the attendance for the learner gets marked.

-# Frequently Asked Questions&nbsp;
+# Frequently Asked Questions

 +++Who is an Organizer and a Presenter?

-See the&nbsp; [documentation](https://support.microsoft.com/en-us/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019)&nbsp;from Microfsoft for different roles and capabilities that are supported by Microsoft Teams.
+See the  [documentation](https://support.microsoft.com/en-us/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019) from Microfsoft for different roles and capabilities that are supported by Microsoft Teams.

 +++

 +++Should an organizer be a registered user in both Learning Manager and Microsoft Teams?

 Yes, the organizer should also be part of both Learning Manager and Microsoft Teams.
-Moreover, the&nbsp;organizer must be a part of the same Microsoft tenant, which is configured in the Integration admin app.
+Moreover, the organizer must be a part of the same Microsoft tenant, which is configured in the Integration admin app.

 +++

 +++Should a presenter be a registered user in both Learning Manager and Microsoft Teams?

-Yes, the presenter should also be part of both Learning Manager and Microsoft Teams.&nbsp;The presenter must have an Azure Active directory ID (can be part of the same tenant as the organizer or part of any other tenant).
-Moreover, even anonymous users (users who login with just the username and not part of Active Directory) can also be made presenters by the organizer/existing presenters&nbsp;during the meeting.&nbsp;
+Yes, the presenter should also be part of both Learning Manager and Microsoft Teams.
+The presenter must have an Azure Active directory ID (can be part of the same tenant as the organizer or part of any other tenant).
+Moreover, even anonymous users (users who login with just the username and not part of Active Directory) can also be made presenters by the organizer/existing presenters during the meeting.

 +++

 +++Microsoft Teams has meetings, webinars, and live events.
 Which one does the Teams connector support?

-At present, the&nbsp;Teams connector supports only Meetings&nbsp;in&nbsp;Microsoft Teams.
-For more information, see this&nbsp; [document](https://docs.microsoft.com/en-us/microsoftteams/quick-start-meetings-live-events).&nbsp;
+At present, the Teams connector supports only Meetings in Microsoft Teams.
+For more information, see this  [document](https://docs.microsoft.com/en-us/microsoftteams/quick-start-meetings-live-events).

 +++